National Hamburger Day (May 28)

 Here are a few fun and useful items to pair with your celebration:

-Reusable Burger Baskets & Liners – For serving burgers diner-style without the mess.
+Reusable Burger Baskets & Liners – diner-style serving without the mess.
+A good addition to a burger bar setup.

-Cast Iron Grill Press – Great for smash burgers and getting that perfect crust.
+Cast Iron Grill Press – essential for smash burgers and getting a proper crust on the patty.
+Worth having if you’re serious about the format.

-Burger Patty Press – Helps you make uniform patties every time.
+Burger Patty Press – produces uniform patties every time.
+Useful if you’re making a large batch and want consistent cooking times.

 Related Holidays